 The panelists included: Aaron Boone, Analyst, ESPN; Eduardo Perez, Analyst, ESPN; Manny Acta, Analyst, ESPN; and Kirk Goldsberry, Staff Writer, Grantland.com.
 The moderator was John Walsh, Executive VP/Executive Editor, ESPN.

-The scheduled panelists for Which Numbers Athletes Love, Which Numbers Athletes Hate are:
+- Video: Watch the Which Numbers Athletes Love, Which Numbers Athletes Hate panel (YouTube)

-For more information on the 2014 SABR Analytics Conference, visit SABR.org/analytics.
+For more coverage of the 2014 SABR Analytics Conference, visit SABR.org/analytics.